 What we know about Robert and Agnes is very limited.
 My sixth-great-grandparents left their legacy through their many descendants instead of through records.

 Robert is listed on the 1811 tax list and 1812 tax list, under Captain McCormack’s Militia Company, along with Russell Gower, Benjamin Moss, Elisha Gower, and Braxton Lee living nearby.
 Russell Gower is often assumed to be Robert’s father, mostly due to location.
 There is no hard proof that this is true.
 Russell’s estimated birth year is 1759, and I find it unlikely that Russell was his father based on that alone.
+Robert’s father may have been Abel Gower Jr., but there is no hard proof.

 By 1820, Agnes was the head of household with eight children living with her.
 This puts Robert’s death date before 1820.